Lindseyk1012/dmrt1/STAR_mapping.md

 samtools index ${1}.sorted_rg.bam
 ```

-Combine Counts for Multiple Individuals
+Combine Counts for Multiple Individuals (Not for the STAR process)
 ```
 #!/bin/sh
 #SBATCH --job-name=trinity